kobaltcore/renconstruct/README.md

 #### `renutil`
 - `version`: The version of Ren'Py to use while building the distributions
+- `registry`: A path where `renutil` data is stored.
+Mostly useful for CI environments

 #### `renotize`
 - `apple_id`: The e-Mail address belonging to the Apple ID you want to use for signing applications.